-scaling If TRUE, the output values in the wig file(s) will be linearly scaled by the total number of aligned reads per sample to improve comparability (see 'Details').
+scaling If TRUE or a numerical value, the output values in the wig or bigWig file(s) will be linearly scaled by the total number of aligned reads per sample to improve comparability (see 'Details').

-A character vector with the names of the tracks to appear in the track header.
+tracknames A character vector with the names of the tracks to appear in the track header.
 If log2p1 If TRUE, the number of alignments x per bin will be transformed using the formula log2(x+1).